 - A short personal biography

-- Five contestants will be chosen for each performance night along with a waitlist who may be contacted to perform should the initial contestants fail to confirm and follow deadline for song submission.
+Five contestants will be chosen for each performance night along with a waitlist of contestants if necessary who may be contacted to perform should the initial contestants fail to confirm their participation.

-- One contestant will be chosen from each performance night to attend the season finale.
-Finale will be held on the 5th and last U of T idol event.
+One contestant will be chosen from each performance night to attend the season finale.
+The Finale will be held on the 5th and last U of T idol event on March 17- all finalists must attend this performance.

 2012 / 2013 U of T Idol Winners